 Loaded Fauxtato Au Gratin

-- 4 cups Cauliflower chopped into bite size pieces
+- 4 cups cauliflower florets chopped into bite-sized pieces

 - Place top oven rack in the center position and preheat oven to 400°F